FAQs

 How is a pediatric dentist different from other dentists?

-Like medical specialists such as your pediatrician, all specialists offering dental for kids (pediatric dentists, orthodontists, oral surgeons, and others) begin by completing dental school, and then continue their education with several more years of additional, specialized training.
 During training in the field of pediatric dentistry, Dr. Larry Shults DDS, MsD gained extensive knowledge and experience in treating infants, children, and adolescents with all of their individual needs.
 Pediatric dentists enjoy working with children, and bring to each patient the expertise in childhood development, psychology, and behavior.
 Because our office is geared towards young patients, you’ll find that our Team, as well as our office design, decorations, and activities, all work together to provide an especially friendly and comfortable environment for children.

 What happens during my child’s first visit to the dentist?